Diecyclene, 2 mg+0.03 mg 63 pcs

 Overdose

-Possible symptoms of overdose of the drug Diecyclen: nausea, vomiting, irregular bloody discharge, absence of menstrual bleeding.
+Possible symptoms of an overdose of Diecyclen: nausea, vomiting, irregular bleeding, absence of menstrual bleeding.

 If necessary, symptomatic therapy is carried out.